Hybrid Smoothing for Anomaly Detection in Time Series: Introduction

-In Section 2, we detail a general model, the relationship between cubic smoothing splines and GPs, and LASSO regression.
-We then develop a model for curve fitting that combines the $L_1$ and $L_2$ penalties, and outline an optimization algorithm for estimating the coefficients.
+In Section \ref{History}, we place this contribution within the literature for control and anomaly.
+In Section \ref{General Model}, we detail a general model, the relationship between cubic smoothing splines and GPs, and LASSO regression.
+We then develop a model for curve fitting that combines the $L_1$ and $L_2$ penalties and outline an optimization algorithm for estimating the coefficients.
 This frequentist approach requires choosing penalty values, and we adapt a machine learning idea for this task.
-In Section 3, we adopt a Bayesian hierarchical approach and choose priors that are comparable to the $L_1$ and $L_2$ penalties in Section 2.
-We then discuss adjustments that can be made which result in a full Gibbs sampler and overcome the confounding that often occurs in Bayesian models mixing fixed and random effects (\citet{hodges2010adding}).
-In Section 4, we compare the effectiveness of the frequentist and Bayesian approaches based on a Monte Carlo study for the filter data.
-Finally, in Section 5, we compare the effectiveness of the two approaches in identifying anomalous cycles in the Denver Water headloss data and a present a general assessment of the each approach.
+In Section \ref{bayes}, we adopt a Bayesian hierarchical approach and choose priors that are comparable to the $L_1$ and $L_2$ penalties in Section \ref{General Model}.
+We then discuss adjustments that can be made which result in a full Gibbs sampler and overcome the confounding that often occurs in Bayesian models mixing fixed and random effects \citet{hodges2010adding}.
+In Section \ref{sim.study}, we test the robustness of the hybrid methods in a Monte Carlo study over a range of trends, jump sizes, anomaly locations, and noise conditions and then compare their effectiveness to two-step approaches of first detrending data and then using cumulative sum control charts (CUSUM), exponentially weighted moving average (EWMA), and a pruned exact linear time (PELTS) algorithm on the residuals.
+In Section \ref{UWTF}, we compare the effectiveness of the two approaches in identifying anomalous cycles in the headloss data and present a general assessment of each approach.
+Finally, in Section \ref{extensions}, we briefly discuss an extension to our model to test for other types of anomalous behavior.